jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.3.5 (2023/01/22) =
+* Update: Better calculation of the OpenAI "Usage".
+* Update: Lot of refactoring and code enhancements to allow other AI services to be integrated.
+* Add: Generate based on Topic (Content Generator).
+* Update: Various enhancements in the UI.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.3.4 (2023/01/22) =
 * Add: Code enhancements to support many new actions and filters.
 * Add: Added actions and filters to modify the answers, limit the users, etc. More to come soon.
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.3.3 (2023/01/21) =
 * Add: Languages management (check https://meowapps.com/ai-engine/tutorial/#add-or-remove-languages).